-The discount rate in excess of CPI inflation (the "real discount rate") has been derived based on the expected return on the Fund's assets based on the long term strategy set out in its Statement of Investment Principles (SIP).
+The discount rate in excess of CPI inflation (the "real discount rate") has been derived from the expected return on the Fund's assets based on the long term strategy set out in its Statement of Investment Principles (SIP).
 When assessing the appropriate prudent discount rate, consideration has been given to the level of expected asset returns in excess of CPI inflation (i.e. the rate at which the benefits in the LGPS generally increase each year).
-It is proposed at this valuation the real return over CPI inflation for determining the past service liabilities and future service ("Primary") contribution rates is 1.75% per annum.
+It is proposed at this valuation the real return over CPI inflation for determining the past service liabilities is 1.25% per annum and 1.50% per annum for determining the future service ("Primary") contribution rates.
+This compares to 1.75% per annum (past and future) at the last valuation.